Are You Ready to Embrace Flexibility When It Comes to Staffing?

-Make no mistake – for Northwest businesses the post covid BUILD BACK will be a time when to survive, employers must find ways to differentiate themselves from others.
+Make no mistake – for Northwest businesses this period of BUILD BACK will be a time when to survive, employers must find ways to differentiate themselves from others.
 How they decide to embrace or not embrace flexible workforce strategies can be one of those ways.

 As the Northwest business community looks forward to their build back, it is important for each company to ask how prepared they are to shift from traditional workforce models that is all about hiring direct, to more non traditional, flexible, and temporary ways of staffing.
-Historically have we viewed the use of temporary or contract workers as a necessary (and temporary) annoyance, or have we found a way to embrace those workers as a key component of how we get work done?
+Do we view our use of temporary or contract workers as a necessary (and temporary) annoyance, or have we found a way to embrace those workers as a key component of how we get work done?

 If being honest, each company will answer these questions differently.

-Here are some questions you can ask yourself to find out how prepared you are to use staffing flexibility as a competitive advantage.
+Here are some questions you can ask yourself to see how prepared you are to use staffing flexibility as a competitive advantage.